bareboat-necessities/lysmarine_gen/README.md

 too many paths, like 1000s of AIS targets, etc

 Running SignalK with many connections and PyPilot motor controller at same time on CoreMP135 is not a good idea.
-Disabling SignalK is suggested if you intend using PyPilot as an autopilot.
+Disabling SignalK is suggested if you intend using PyPilot as an autopilot and enable PyPilot NMEA 0183 direct connection (/home/pypilot/.pypilot/nmea0device)

 # Download